K9Music/kloud-9-platform/public/logos/README.md

 ### Size Recommendations
 - Full Logo: Minimum width of 120px
-- Icon Only: Minimum width of 32px
+- Icon Only: Minimum width of 32px (except for favicon)
 - Maintain aspect ratio when resizing

 ### Color Variations